top of page

 Glenlyon Norfolk School (GNS) is a historic independent school in Victoria, British Columbia, with a tradition of educational excellence and student achievement.
 As we prepare for the future and the next generation of learners, we humbly acknowledge and respect the Straits Salish Peoples on whose traditional territory we gather.
 Specifically, we recognize the Lekwungen peoples known today as the Songhees Nation and the Esquimalt Nation whose historical relationships with the land existed long before the school and neighbourhood were established, and continue to this day.

 At GNS, we are committed to meeting the evolving needs of our school while growing a strong connection with the broader community.
-Our team is focused on modernizing the infrastructure and resources at the Pemberton Woods Campus, both to address long-term seismic updates and facilities upgrades, as well as to ensure that our students have access to the latest resources and technologies needed in preparation to thrive as leaders in a constantly evolving world.
+Our team is focused on modernizing the infrastructure and resources at the Pemberton Woods Campus, both to address long-term seismic updates and facilities upgrades, as well as to ensure that our students have access to the latest resources and technologies needed to thrive as leaders in a constantly evolving world.

 This Project Charter is a "living document" that will be regularly reviewed to ensure that we exceed the expectations of the community throughout this process.